ltw-webdev-javascript/curriculum/contact-list-generator.md

       - label: "HTML snippets"
         text: "Create the boilerplate with `html5` & `viewport`"

-  - title: "Connect the Javascript files"
+  - title: "Connect the JavaScript files"
     before: |
-      We can connect as many Javascript files to our website as we want. *But, just as CSS, the more there are the slower your website.*
+      We can connect as many JavaScript files to our website as we want. *But, just as CSS, the more there are the slower your website.*
     code_file: "index.html"
     code_lang: html
     code: |